analysiscenter/batchflow/doc/models.md

 A static model is compiled at a class compilation time, so even before any other code is run.
 As a result, it has no access to any variable or code outside itself even to `self` argument.

-A dynamic model is compiled each time a pipeline is run, when some action requests a model descriptor.
+A dynamic model exists within a pipeline and is compiled each time the pipeline is run, when some action requests a model descriptor.
-As a result it has access to everything else (including a `self` argument) thus allowing to build models adapting to shapes and data sizes.
+As a result it has access to everything else (including a batch `self` argument) thus allowing to build models adapting to shapes and data sizes.

 ```python
 class MyBatch(Batch):